 - Change in personal information (like a new address)

 Credit Score Simulator

-In addition to a library of basic educational content, ScoreSense provides subscribers with ScoreCast, a credit score simulator (powered by CreditXpert) that allows customers to see how different actions, like opening a new account or paying off a credit card, might affect their estimated credit score.
+In addition to a library of basic educational content, ScoreSense provides subscribers with ScoreCast, a credit score simulator powered by CreditXpert that allows customers to see how different actions, such as opening a new account or paying off a credit card, might affect their estimated credit score.